Open Government & Ethics Reform

-- $1,600 per campaign if no business dealings with the city at the time of contribution
+- $1,600 per campaign if no business dealings with city at time of contribution.

-- $250 per campaign if the business deals with the city at the time of contribution.
+- $250 per campaign if business dealing with city at time of contribution.

-- No contributions are allowed from corporations, LLCs, or partnerships.
+- No contributions allowed from corporations, LLCs or partnerships.

 - Expand campaign finance limits to include limits on contributions from persons doing business with city or sister agencies, including city contractors and their subcontractors on contracts worth $10,000 or more.